• Skip to main content

 Lamb is best seared at high temperatures and then slow-cooked, or grilled/braised, barbecued or roasted.

-Lamb chops are an expensive cut with some fat.
-They are best suited to barbecuing or grilling on a high heat till they are brown on the outside and slightly pink inside.
+Lamb chops are a comparatively expensive cut as they are sold by weight and a large percentage of that is the bone and some fat.
+They are best suited to barbecuing or grilling on a high heat till they turn brown on the outside while remaining slightly pink inside which is fine to eat.

 Mutton meat